-- The NIST-established SGIP has transitioned to an industry-led non-profit organization. - SGIP has grown to 207 members as of October 2014, providing > 50% of funding through member dues. - SGIP CoS has grown to 56 consensus entries. - The number of PAPs has grown to 23. - 14 PAPs have been completed.
+- The NIST-established SGIP has transitioned to an industry-led non-profit organization. - SGIP has grown to 194 members as of June 2014, providing > 50% of funding through member dues. - SGIP CoS has grown to 59 consensus entries. - The number of PAPs has grown to 25 (including PAP00). - The total number of completed PAPs is now up to 13